-The Origin Of The Snow Globe Posted by Constanze on Dec 25, 2019 in Culture, History, Holidays, People, Traditions
+The Origin Of The Snow Globe Posted by Constanze on Dec 25, 2019 in Culture, Holidays, Traditions

 Frohe Weihnachten (Merry Christmas)!
 We’ve looked at a huge range of German Christmas traditions on the blog over the years, and if you want to indulge yourself simply click the tag Christmas for them all to come up!
 In fact, many Christmas traditions as we know them today originated in Germany or Austria.
 These include the Christmas tree and the famous Christmas carol ‘Silent Night’ (‘Stille Nacht’ in the original German).
 Today we will look at another Christmas invention from the German-speaking world: The snow globe.